Radiofrequency Ablation (RFA) / Microwave Ablation (MWA) of Kidney Tumors

 - There is always a slight chance of cancer from exposure to radiation.
 However, the benefit of this treatment outweighs the risk.

 - Women should always inform their physician and x-ray or CT technologist if there is any possibility that they are pregnant.
 See the Safety page for more information about pregnancy and x-rays.

-What are the limitations of Radiofrequency Ablation of Kidney Tumors?
+What are the limitations of Radiofrequency and Microwave Ablation of Kidney Tumors?